danascheider/skyrim_inventory_management/docs/aggregate-lists.md

 ### What's Automatic and What's Not

 `Aggregatable` provides associations, validations, hooks, and scopes on the parent model out of the box.
 It doesn't provide an automatic mechanism to keep aggregate list _items_ up-to-date with their child lists' models.
 You will need to use the `#add_item_from_child_list`, `#remove_item_from_child_list`, and `#update_item_from_child_list` methods to do that any time you add, remove, or edit a list item on one of the child lists.

+## Listable

+The `Listable` concern provides list item functionality to lists' child models.

+### Associations

+* Association to `:list` (`belongs_to :list`, specifies class name using `self.list_class` method defined on each list item class)

+### Scopes

+* `::index_order` (returns list items in descending `:updated_at` order)
+* `::belonging_to_game(game)` (returns all list items of the given class belonging to the given game)
+* `::belonging_to_user(user)` (returns all list items of the given class belonging to the given user)

+### Validations

+The `Listable` concern provides the following validations.

+* `description`: Verifies that the description is present and unique on the list it is on (descriptions are case insensitive)
+* `quantity`: Verifies that the quantity is present and is an integer greater than 0
+* `unit_weight`: Verifies that the unit weight is a number greater than or equal to zero; `nil` values are allowed

+There is an additional validation that prevents the description from being changed on an existing item (i.e., the description is set on `create` and cannot be changed on `update`).

+### Hooks

+List items need a way to clean up automatically edited `notes` values.
+Listable provides a `before_save` hook that calls a `#clean_up_notes` method accounting for the following cases:

+* Leading `" -- "` (should be removed)
+* Trailing `" -- "` (should be removed)
+* Multiple consecutive `" -- "` in the middle of the list (should be turned into just one separator)
+* A single `"--"` (should be removed and saved as `nil`)

+For example:

+* `" -- notes 2"` will be changed to `"notes 2"`
+* `"notes 1 -- "` will be changed to  `"notes 1"`
+* `"notes 1 --  -- -- notes 3"` will be changeed to `"notes 1 -- notes 3"`
+* `"--"` will be changed to `nil`

+### Methods

+The `Listable` concern implements `::combine_or_new` and `::combine_or_create!` class methods.
+These methods look for a model on the same list matching the description passed in as an attribute.
+If no item on the same list matches that description, a new one is instantiated (or created).
+If there is a matching item on the same list, the quantity passed in should be added to the existing item's quantities and the notes fields on the existing and new items should be updated to aggregate the notes for both items.

+In the future, `::combine_or_new` will also handle `unit_weight` values.
+For now, however, logic around unit weight has not been implemented and should not be assumed to work in a particular way.
+There is planned work to build this logic out.